re-data/re-data/docs/docs/reference/tests/metrics.md

 ---
-sidebar_position: 4
+sidebar_position: 2
 ---

-# Tests
+# Testing metrics

 re_data models (specifically `re_data_metrics` model) can be tested like any other dbt model.
 Because of the nature of metrics we created a couple of custom tests to help you with metrics testing.

-Here is a very simple example of metrics tests
+Here is an example of metrics tests

 ```sql title="models/metrics/re_data_metrics.yml"
 version: 2